lulzzz/angular-rules-engine/src/README.md

 + Create custom rules that are either simple or composite.
 + Create rules that can be reused throughout the application.
 Code reuse eliminates copy/paste of common rules.
 + Use a single ValidationContext to add rules, execute rules, and evaluate the rule results.
-+ Use a consistent pattern and mechanism to implement your business rules and data validation.+
++ Use a consistent pattern and mechanism to implement your business rules and data validation.

 ##ValidationContext
 The ValidationContext is the container object for rules.
 It allows the developer to add, execute and retrieve the results of the evaluated rules.